michaelsiddall/react-gallery-new/README.md

 **Do not start on stretch goals until ALL of base mode is complete.
 Some of these will require additional research.**

-- Add styling with Material-UI [https://material-ui.com/](https://material-ui.com/)
 - Move the data into a database (either mongo or postgresql)
 - Add a form (new **compontent**) that allows a user to POST a new gallery item
   - Client side form (use absolute URL for images)
   - Server side route for posting an image
 - Ability to delete a gallery item
+- Add styling with Material-UI [https://material-ui.com/](https://material-ui.com/)
-- Implement [file stack](https://www.filestack.com/) for image upload
+- Implement [uppy](https://uppy.io/) for image upload

 > NOTE: The above stretch goals are intended to be completed in order.